DemianaBahjat/osaka/README.md

-The Osaka LinkedIn project is a web application developed using HTML, CSS, JavaScript, and jQuery that aims to connect professionals and businesses within the Osaka, Japan region.
+The Osaka project is a web application developed using HTML, CSS, JavaScript, and jQuery that aims to connect professionals and businesses within the Osaka, Japan region.
 It provides a platform for networking, job opportunities, industry discussions, and professional growth specific to the Osaka business community.